metinvan/nodeexp/README.md

 ### GitFlow and CI/CD Pipeline

-  GitFlow pattern will used in the code repository hosted in GitHub.
-There are develop, feature & hotfix branch that creates new pull request to merge to the master branch.
-Upon checkin to develop branch, it will be deployed to the development Server.
-Then, it will run the CI/CD pipeline that includes the Jest, API, Integration or UI testings.
-Finally, with the master branch, upon merge from staging branch it will be deployed to the Production environment.
+  GitFlow pattern will be used in the code repository hosted in GitHub.
+There are develop, feature & hotfix branch that creates a new pull request to merge to the master branch.
+Upon check in to develop a branch, it will be deployed to the Development Server.
+Then, it will run the CI/CD pipeline that includes the Jest, API, Integration, or UI testings.
+Finally, with the master branch, upon merge from the staging branch, it will be deployed to the Production environment.

 ### Jest For Testing